codemonument/deno_script_module_template/Readme.md

 ## Customize this repo

-- rename `my_module_part` folder to something which makes more sense for your deno module
-- replace `my_module_part/startKia.ts` with a file which makes more sense for your deno module
+- replace `lib/startKia.ts` with a file which makes more sense for your deno module

 ## Configure Deployments to deno.land/x